estvita/opensips-ai-voice-connector-ce/docs/ai-flavors.md

 direct Speech-to-Speech interpretation of the user's conversation.
 Find out more information about OpenAI flavor [here](ai/openai.md).

-### Deepgram's Voice Agent
+### Deepgram Native

-The Deepgram's Voice Agent flavor uses the [Deepgram's](https://deepgram.com/) new Voice Agent API that provides direct Speech-to-Speech interpretation of the user's conversation.
-Find out more information about Deepgram's Voice Agent flavor [here](ai/deepgram-voice-agent.md).
+The Deepgram Native flavor uses the [Deepgram's](https://deepgram.com/) new Voice Agent API that provides direct Speech-to-Speech interpretation of the user's conversation.
+Find out more information about Deepgram Native flavor [here](ai/deepgram-native.md).

 ## Flavor Selection